gchudov/WindowsMediaLib/trunk/wmlib/samples/AsfNet/readme.txt

 your capture device by connecting to a TCP/IP port.
 From Windows Media Player, go to File/Open URL and enter your machine name/ip (for example: http://192.168.0.2:8080).

+The most common question asked about this sample has to do with reducing latency.
+There is a several second delay between when something happens at the camera and when that is seen at the player.
+While it is possible to reduce (slightly) that delay by playing with various settings, there is no way to completely eliminate it.